 - A design that appeals to a broad audience.

-- Layout makes it easier to highlight important content.
+- Simple layout makes it easier to highlight important content.

 - Style is likely to remain consistent, reducing the need for redesign.

 But simple doesn’t always mean easy.
-There’s a little more to minimalist design than meets the eye.
+There is a little more to minimalist design than meets the eye.

 For example, the use of whitespace is critical.
-Too much makes a site look bare, not enough crowds elements.
+Too much makes a site odd, but too little results in crowded elements.
 It takes some practice with margins and padding to get a feel for what works well.

 Typography is another way to make an impact with minimal design.
-A good font selection changes the dynamic and style of the entire design.
+A good font selection changes the dynamic and style of the entire creation.

 And then, there’s color.

 Here, I’ll share some tips on using a minimalist color palette in design and follow up with 17 of our favorite palettes you can use for your next website design project.